 Adding that human element to talent development is invaluable, and there’s plenty of data to show that those kinds of workplace friendships also help reduce turnover rates.

-A mentorship program can streamline training, but is not a traditional training program
+Mentoring at work can streamline training, but is not a traditional training program

 Traditional workplace training programs are usually: